janetPham/I4-DOHC-Engine/README.md

 Welcome to my I4 DOHC Engine project corner!
 This is a learning journey where I'm exploring the inner workings of a 4-cylinder, dual overhead camshaft (DOHC) internal combustion (IC) engine through:

-* Written Report: detailing how an engine operates, following how technological advancements helped
+* Written Report: detailing how an engine operates, following how technological advancements helped develop the IC engine
 * Free-hand Technical Drawings: sketching key working components of the engine
 * 3D Models in SOLIDWORKS: creating parts and assemblies using SOLIDWORKS from the technical drawings